-- 2. District contributions for health benefits for calendar year 2020 shall be: - Employee Only: up to \$35.00 per month (4.0%) increase up to the Kaiser Employee Only monthly premium. - Employee Plus One: up to \$60.00 per month (4.0%) increase up to the Kaiser Employee Plus One monthly premium. - Employee Plus Two or More: up to \$80.00 per month (4.0%) increase up to the Kaiser Employee Plus Two or More monthly premium.
+3. District contributions for health benefits are subject to change based on Board approval.
+Employees will be notified by email of such changes for calendar year 20240 shall be:

+Employee Only: up to \$35.00 per month (4.0%) increase up to the Kaiser Employee Only monthly premium.

+Employee Plus One: up to \$60.00 per month (4.0%) increase up to the Kaiser Employee Plus One monthly premium.

+Employee Plus Two or More: up to \$80.00 per month (4.0%) increase up to the Kaiser Employee Plus Two or More monthly premium.

-If the employee selects a plan with a greater premium cost than the District contribution, the employee will pay the additional premium cost.
+- If the employee selects a plan with a greater premium cost than the District contribution, the employee will pay the additional premium cost.

-- 3. District contributions for health benefits for calendar year 2021 shall be: - Employee Only: up to \$35.00 per month (4.0%) increase up to the Kaiser Employee Only monthly premium - Employee One: up to \$60.00 per month (4.0%) increase up to the Kaiser Employee Plus One monthly premium.
+4. District contributions for health benefits for calendar year 20231 shall be:

+Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2022 contribution amount, whichever is less.up to \$35.00 per month (4.0%) increase up to the Kaiser Employee Only monthly premium

+Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2022 contribution amount, whichever is less.up to \$60.00 per month (4.0%) increase up to the Kaiser Employee Plus One monthly premium.

-• Employee Plus Two or More: up to \$80.00 per month (4.0%) increase up to the Kaiser Employee Plus Two or More monthly premium.
+Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2022 contribution amount, whichever is less.up to \$80.00 per month (4.0%) increase up to the Kaiser Employee Plus Two or More monthly premium.